Specialist insurances and IR35 advice

 Employers liability insurance provides protection against the contracted employees of a company i.e. full time, part-time, contract, temporary, casual and seasonal staff, making claims that allege personal injury or illness through work, making it integral for those contractors who have more than just themselves working for the company.

 Employers liability is a requirement for any company that has any employees be they permanent, part-time or temporary workers as you have a responsibility for their health and safety as their employer.
 If you are a Limited Company and you are the single employee and own at least 50% of the issued share capital of the company then you are exempt from having to hold employers liability, meaning that if you are the stereotypical one-man-band business that employees only you, this insurance is not required.

 It is not uncommon for end clients and agencies to insist that a contractor hold employers liability insurance, as an extension to a public liability insurance policy, before they are allowed to commence on a contract.

 Employers liability covers your business for any claims made against you by employees or sub-contractors, typically for personal injury, serious illness or accidental death sustained as a result of their employment with you, reacting to cover the legal costs in defending the claim as well as paying the damages for which you are found liable*.

-*Note – if your insurer believes that you have failed to meet the health and safety legal responsibilities for your employees that leads to a claim being made, they may sue you to recover the cost of the compensation.
+*Note – if your insurer believes that you have failed to meet the health and safety legal responsibilities for your employees that lead to a claim being made, they may sue you to recover the cost of the compensation.

 From an IR35 perspective, a business strengthens its IR35 status by holding employers liability, with some contractors feeling it is prudent to have this insurance in place as they may engage their right to substitution and therefore need cover as a result.

 In England, Scotland and Wales, The Employers’ Liability (Compulsory Insurance) Act 1969 makes it a legislative requirement for a business that employees anyone to have a minimum level of £5,000,000 cover in place.